seasketch/geoprocessing/website/docs/concepts/Concepts.md

 ## Terminology

-There are a number of terms and concepts to be familiar with:
+There are a number of terms and concepts to be familiar with.
+Many of them are implemented as features of the framework, which you can learn more about on the [advanced concepts](./AdvancedConcepts.md) page.

 - `Goal` - also known as vision or aim.
 These are general summaries of the desired future state of an area.